COVID-19 Office Update

 - Infection Control

 Thankfully, the dental profession was already enforcing strict infection protocols for prevention of disease transmission prior to the Coronavirus.
 The surface disinfectants and sterilization methods we use are approved for killing SARS-CoV-2.
-We now allow extra time for aerosolized particles to settle before wiping rooms, per the current recommendation of the ADA.

 - Aerosol-Producing Procedures

 We have implemented multiple methods to reduce aerosols to prevent others from breathing in these particles.
 One major advantage we have in our office are the walls and cabinetry between operatories.
 We have upgraded our HVAC system filters and have installed HALO-LED Whole Home Air Purification Systems.
 Within each operatory, we have implemented improved high-volume evacuation techniques, as well as individual HEPA air filtration units with redirection of air flow towards the filters.
-We have also increased time between appointments to allow for particles to settle and be filtered out of the air.

 - Social Distancing